Model Checking CSL for Markov Population Models: Experimental Results

 \section{Experimental Results}

 Using several case studies, we assess the effectiveness of our technique.
-We have combined the \geobound~tool~\cite{geobound} to compute bounds on steady-state probabilities for Markov population models with the infinite-state model checker $\infamy$~\cite{HahnHWZ09}.
+For that, we have combined the tool~\geobound~\cite{geobound} to compute bounds on steady-state probabilities for Markov population models with the infinite-state model checker $\infamy$~\cite{HahnHWZ09}.
 This way, we can effectively handle the combination of models and properties described in this paper.
 To show the efficiency of the approach, we applied our tool chain on a number of models from different areas.
 The results were obtained on an Ubuntu 10.04 machine with an Intel dual-core processor at 2.66~GHz equipped with 3~GB of RAM.
 The tools used are available\footnote{ \texttt{\url{http://alma.cs.uni-saarland.de/?page_id=74}}}.
 Instead of the truth value for the formula under considerations, in the result tables we give intervals of the probability measure of the outer formula.
-We also make use of a derived operator for conditional steady-state measures defined as
+Note that in case of a single (ergodic) strongly connected component, there is a unique steady state distribution and it suffices to state a single pair of lower and upper probability bounds for a CSL formula with outer steady state operator since the validity is the same for each state.
+We make use of a derived operator for conditional steady-state measures defined as

 where

 \paragraph{Protein Synthesis \cite{GossP98}} We analyze the MPM encoding protein synthesis, as depicted in Table \ref{tab:proteinsyn_tc}.
 In biological cells, each protein ($P$, $x_2$) is encoded by a gene ($G$, $x_1$).
 If the gene is active ($G=1$), the corresponding protein will be synthesized with rate $\nu=1.0$.
 Proteins may degenerate with rate $\delta=0.02$ and thus disappear after a time.
 The gene switches from active state to inactive ($G=0$) with rate $\mu=5.0$ and vice versa with rate $\lambda=1.0$.
 Note that in a previous paper, this model has been presented as a stochastic Petri net (SPN).
 Often, transition class models and SPN (without zero-arcs) can trivially be encoded within each other.